Online World Modeling Enables Real-World Inverse Reinforcement Learning from Observation: Model Predictive Adversarial Imitation Learning 2

+beginning with $t'\coloneqq t$ and terminating with $t'=t+H$ such that $G^{\lambda}_t(\pt_{t+H:t+H}^\pi) \coloneqq \pred{q}_{t+H}$.
+The temperature $\alpha$ is the SAC-style entropy coefficient~\cite{haarnoja_soft_2018}, tuned to a target entropy per action step.
+As we find in this work, the policy plays a comparatively small role in decision making relative to the planner, acting primarily to seed the planner and support off-policy value estimation (\Cref{fig:pol-influence}).

-As online model-based policy optimization, planning invites endless approaches which are orthogonal to this work.
-Here, we have chosen Model Predictive Path Integral (MPPI)~\cite{williams_information-theoretic_2018} due to its simplicity, extensibility, and familiarity in other planning-based learners~\cite{han_model_2025, jain_smooth_2025, hansen_td-mpc2_2023}.
-MPPI aims to solve for the next multivariate Gaussian distribution over plans,
+\mypara{Planner} As previously found, planning-based actors exhibit significantly more robust and generalizable behavior compared to policy-based actors~\cite{han_model_2025, hansen_td-mpc2_2023, jain_smooth_2025}.
+Here, we choose Model Predictive Path Integral (MPPI)~\cite{williams_information-theoretic_2018} due to its proven theoretical connections~\cite{han_model_2025}, simplicity, extensibility~\cite{pan_sampling-based_2025}, popularity, and familiarity in other planning-based learners~\cite{han_model_2025, jain_smooth_2025, hansen_td-mpc2_2023}.
+A small fraction of the sampled plans is drawn from $\pi_\phi(\cdot \mid z_t)$ to warm-start MPPI, and the remainder is sampled from the current proposal.